-Students may apply directly to be considered for the ENGAGE programme.
+Students may apply directly to be considered for the 5-year Bachelor of Engineering programme..

 Life Orientation is excluded when calculating the APS.

 Applicants currently in Grade 12 must apply with their final Grade 11 (or equivalent) results.

 Applicants who have completed Grade 12 must apply with their final NSC or equivalent qualification results.